western-greece-developers/meetup/meetups/3/README.md

   How to replace your IDE with Vim and why
 - Static site generators [Workshop]
   When to use them, how and deploy options.
+- Introduction to Golang
+- Golang workshop.
+From Ruby gems to Go apps.